-Tuition for graduate courses for the 2013-2014 academic year for courses offered by the School of Engineering and Science and the College of Arts and Letters, as well as all courses in the Executive Master of Technology Management (EMTM), is $1,340 per credit hour (not inclusive of other mandatory fees).
-Students who have completed all required credits, and who need to maintain matriculation while completing a thesis, special problem, dissertation, project, or other degree requirements, must enroll for Maintenance for Matriculation (D 999) and pay a $450 fee per semester, in addition to any other required fees.
+Full-Time Graduate Tuition rate of $16,100 is charged to students enrolled in 9 - 12 credits.
+Overload credits will be charged at the per credit tuition rate of $1,450.
+Graduate students enrolled in less than 9 credits will be charged $1,450 per credit.
+Students who have completed all required credits, and who need to maintain matriculation while completing a thesis, special problem, dissertation, project, or other degree requirements, must enroll for Maintenance for Matriculation (D 999) and pay a $465 fee per semester, in addition to any other required fees.

-For the 2013-2014 academic year, students are required to pay a $205 general enrollment fee for each semester they are enrolled in classes, part of which is used to support graduate activities.
-All graduate students must also pay a Technology Fee of $15 per credit, to a maximum of $180 per semester.
+For the 2015-2016 academic year, full-time students are required to pay a $425 General Services Fee and a $150 Student Activity Fee for each semester they are enrolled in classes, part of which is used to support graduate activities.
+Part-time students are required to pay a $275 General Service Fee.
 Certain classes may have additional laboratory fees and course materials fees.
 The amounts of those fees vary and are specific to the departments and locations.
 A $115 fee for binding three copies of the thesis is required in advance of the last term of study for the Master's and Ph.D. degrees.
 A $125 microfilming fee is also required for the Ph.D. degree.
-There is a $110 late fee for Change of Enrollment forms submitted after the Add/Drop deadline, and a $88 fee if you submit your Application for Candidacy after the due date.
-Stevens requires all degree-seeking graduating students to pay a $270 graduation fee ($80 for students seeking a graduate certificate).
+Stevens requires all degree-seeking graduating students to pay a $260graduation fee ($80 for students seeking a graduate certificate).
 There is a $50 fee for checks that are returned by the bank.
-There is a $10 fee to replace student ID cards.
+There is a $20 fee to replace student ID cards.
 There is a $550 late payment fee and various deferred payment fees, depending on the option chosen.

-All full-time students are required by the State of New Jersey to have health insurance.
+Stevens requires students to have health insurance.
 Copies of the insurance brochure can be viewed online by visiting www.universityhealthplans.com.
-All full-time students (9 credits or more) are charged $1297 annually for health insurance unless they have equivalent coverage.
+All full-time students (9 credits or more) are charged annually for health insurance unless they have equivalent coverage.
 Students may go to www.universityhealthplans.com and click on "Stevens Institute of Technology" to submit an online waiver of the Institute coverage by a specific deadline designated each semester by Stevens.
-All full-time students are also charged a $90.00 health service fee per semesters.
 Optional Health Insurance is also available to all part-time students and to students' spouses and children.
-The brochure and rate information is available on our wesite at http://www.stevens.edu/ssc/insurance.html.
+The brochure and rate information is available on our website at http://www.stevens.edu/ssc/insurance.html.